cybercode2000/diary-app/README.md

 # diary-app
-a simple application with node js and express using pure js as the front end
+a simple application with node js and express using pure js as the front end using json file for the database